slavaz/SmartFilamentSensor/doc/README.md

 ---

 Periodically need to clean up rubber ring as filament may slippage due to lost adgesion.
 To avoid it, you can use some kind of 'Filament cleaners' like https://www.thingiverse.com/thing:2440593 or https://www.thingiverse.com/thing:190118

+TODO
+---
+To design in FreeCAD nice box for RP2040Zero.
+As for me, it works as well and functionality is enough, so if you feel that it isn't perfect and you need to show off your 3D-printer with the SmartSensor to you friends- feel free to design the box and create pull request...
+I'm so lazy to do the last step ;)